enkidevs/curriculum/csharp/csharp-core/using-visual-studio/visual-studio-setup.md

 The standard way to use C# is through the Visual Studio IDE[1].

-> Note that the Visual Studio IDE is not the same as VSCode.
-VSCode is a rich text editor, but Visual Studio includes functionality to compile and run C# out of the box.
+> Note that the Visual Studio IDE is not the same as VSCode.[2]